 Chapter 14: Discovering Cape Town

 I was in attack mode, ready to scream and run.
 The double-decker bus office was still quite far for this high-risk zone for a "little white skin" like me.
 I was walking through neighborhoods filled with addicts where human misery stares you right in the face.
 It was so tense that police officers were stationed at every single pole.
-On my way, a lady stopped me to explain very seriously that I shouldn't stay there, that it was too dangerous for me.
+On my way, there was this weirdo insisting to get my attention and was following me, I finally rush inside a boutique to get red of him, it was full of chicha pipes or real drug stuff but this nice lady with this gigantic hairdo explained to me how this neighborhood was not safe for me and I should seriously get out of here that it was too dangerous for me.

 I had bought a ticket for a guided city tour to see the sunset.
 I had taken the trouble to notify everyone of my location on WhatsApp; it was safer that way.
 I had even written to Andy before leaving my room to let him know I still existed and that I was doing my trip without him.
-Anyway, when I got out of the taxi, Joseph offered to pick me up later.
-He suggested some very good restaurants to discover just a few steps away.
+Anyway, when I got out of the taxi, Joseph offered to pick me up later after my tour.
+He suggested some very good restaurants to discover just a few steps away and all Inhad to was to call him.

 I was disappointed and sad.
 I realized I was living two trips at once: one in an African paradise, and a second, subliminal one—a high-stakes mission.
 Andy had told me he was stuck in Ghana, held on a military base for interrogation, without papers.
-In my mind, he was still that undercover Marine, and he was putting me through a "Safari Boot Camp," testing me to see how far I would go.
-I felt like I was in a scene from True Lies.
+In my mind, he was still that undercover doctor Marine, and he was putting me through a "Safari Boot Camp," testing me to see how far I would go.
+I felt like I was in a scene from the mkvie: True Lies with Arnold Schwarzenegger.

 The next morning, I was waiting for the bank to open around 9 a.m.
 Addicts were still lingering in the streets, their empty stares meeting mine in the harsh daylight.
 It was excessively dangerous.
 I found myself in front of those large doors that finally opened, letting in all the chaos of the street.
-Joseph was waiting for me in his old taxi, his eyes fixed on me.
-I wondered if he was going to "dump" me somewhere after the deposit, rob me, and leave me there.
+Joseph was waiting for me in his old taxi, window down, his arm out, his eyes fixed on me.
+I wondered if he was going to "dump" me somewhere after the deposit, rob me, and leave me there to get the rrst of the cash.
 Fear twisted my gut.
+I had just met the guy briefly and was going with him all day.

 The horrifying scene in the streets of Cape Town early in the morning, with people whose eyes were haggard was stressing me out.